-The Company considers its capital to consist of its share capital of Ordinary Shares of 1p each, Management Shares of £1 each, and reserves totalling £299,613,000.
+The Company considers its capital to consist of its share capital of Ordinary Shares of 1p each, Management Shares of £1 each, and reserves totalling £442,681,000 (2017: £299,613,000).

 The Company has a redemption facility through which Shareholders will be entitled to request the redemption of all or part of their holding of Ordinary Shares on an annual basis.
-The first redemption point for the Ordinary Shares was 30 November 2017 and will be annual thereafter.
+The recent redemption point for the Ordinary Shares was 30 November 2018 and will be annual thereafter.